NeonHorizon/lipopi/README.power_up_power_down.md

 To have lipopi.py run automatically when you boot your machine, you can set up a service under the control of **systemd**.

+1: Download lipopi.py and lipopi.service from this repository

-1: Copy the service file to /etc/systemd
+2: Copy the service file to /etc/systemd

 Modify the file **lipopi.service** to point to where your copy of **lipopi.py** is located, then